24: Live Another Day: Summary

 When Simone's husband Navid tries to sabotage the attacks, Margot executes Navid, leaving her son Ian to pilot the drones, she sends Simone to silence Navid's family.
 When a missile kills several CIA Agents, Heller authorizes Bauer to go undercover with an arms dealer known for working with Al-Harazi.
 From transaction records, they are able to track Simone and see that she has been struck by traffic in her pursuit of Navid's niece.
 When Margot learns that Simone is being interrogated in the hospital, she sends a drone to destroy it.
 Jack and Kate escape with Simone and convince her to reveal Margot's last known whereabouts.
 The subsequent raid uncovers enough information to give Chloe access to the drone's camera.
 Meanwhile, CIA Analyst Jordan Reed uncovers evidence that Kate's husband Adam Morgan may have been innocent all along.
 CIA Station Chief Steve Navarro arranges to have him assassinated in order to cover up his own involvement in selling intel to China and framing Morgan.
 The assassination does not go as planned and leads to the deaths of both Agent Reed and the hitman.

 With Margot's deadline approaching, Heller decides to turn himself in and put an end to the civilian losses though he first pardons Jack for his crimes.
 Jack delivers Heller to Wembley Stadium where Margot's drone is waiting but convinces him to turn back when Chloe devises a plan to loop the video feed.
 Thinking that Heller is still inside, Margot and Ian fire on the stadium and then sink five of the six rogue drones.
 Upon learning that Heller is alive, Margot and Ian try to attack Waterloo station with the last drone.
 Jack arrives with a CIA tactical team before this can happen and kills both of them.
 Jack takes Yates' device back to the CIA to be analyzed.
-Upon arriving, he learns that Jordan's body has been found by and identifies the second body as an assassin called James Harman, an ex-CIA Agent and ex-United States Navy SEAL, working for Navarro.
+Upon arriving, he learns that Jordan's body has been found and identifies the second body as an assassin called James Harman, an ex-CIA Agent and ex-United States Navy SEAL, working for Navarro.
 Before Jack can apprehend him, Navarro escapes with the device and delivers it to Adrian Cross.
 Adrian explains to Chloe that some underground dealings with China are needed to finance their activism and takes her to an Open Cell chapter.
 They find that all of their colleagues have been murdered by ex-Chinese official turned terrorist Cheng Zhi, who wants to reprogram the override to start a war between the United States and China.
 Cheng kills Adrian, kidnaps Chloe and fabricates a torpedo launch order for an American submarine that sinks a Chinese aircraft carrier.